-Watch the PGA Championship on Kayo Sports for free
+Watch the PGA Championship on Kayo Sports

-However, it delivers more just a sexy price point.
-A futuristic UI creates a Netflix style browsing experience where you can see over 50 sports live and on-demand alongside some stunning viewing experiences that are unique to Kayo Sports, including SplitView (watch four sports at once), picture-in-picture mode, hide scores, jump to key moments, game-day hub pages and more.
+The main benefit of this approach is Kayo's price: at $25 per month with no contract, it is significantly cheaper than either Foxtel iQ or Foxtel Now.
+It also delivers much more than just a sexy price point.
+A futuristic UI creates a Netflix-style browsing experience where you can see over 50 sports live and on-demand alongside some stunning viewing experiences unique to Kayo Sports.
+They include SplitView (watch four sports at once), picture-in-picture mode, hide scores, jump to key moments, game-day hub pages and more.

 Watch the PGA Championship on Foxtel